jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

             - [x] > They use different templates, so this formatting and making consisntent, probably does not apply to those.
         - [x] Don't Future Sub-Projects also have documents in that 'project summary' format?
             - [x] Alternative: format those too.
-            - [x] Alternative: Go look for more project summaries in the Circle Language Spec Plan folders.
+            - [x] Alternative: Go look for more project summaries in the Encircle Language Spec Plan folders.
             - [x] ~~Alternative: Don't do it.~~

-### 2020-04-15 Done Circle Language Spec Planning Docs
+### 2020-04-15 Done Encircle Language Spec Planning Docs

-- [x] I finished 'Circle Language Spec Strategy'.
+- [x] I finished 'Encircle Language Spec Strategy'.
-- [x] 'Circle Language Spec Product List' seems finished.
+- [x] 'Encircle Language Spec Product List' seems finished.
 - [x] The word 'Legacy' is in there, which I tried to avoid.
     - [x] Integration was not the best word, it seemed.
     - [x] 'Inherited' is too ambiguous a term.